Please ensure Javascript is enabled for purposes of website accessibility

 Woman smiling in dental chair with thumb up

-If your gum disease has reached a point where regular oral healthcare and dental cleanings won’t remedy the symptoms, we will recommend scaling and root planing.
-This treatment, sometimes called a deep cleaning, can effectively remove disease-causing plaque and bacteria.
-Plus, it will make it harder for infection to occur in the future.
-First, one of our highly trained prosthodontists will scale your smile to remove plaque from above and beneath your gumline.
-Then, they will reach under your gums to smooth out your tooth roots, making it much harder for bacteria to collect in the future.
-Sometimes, this treatment alone is enough to stop gum disease in its tracks, but it can also be used every 3 to 6 months for patients with more severe gum disease.
+If your gum disease has reached a point where regular oral healthcare and dental cleanings won’t remedy the symptoms, we may recommend scaling and root planing.
+This treatment, sometimes called deep cleaning, can effectively remove disease-causing plaque and bacteria and make it harder for infection to occur in the future.
+While a single session is often enough to stop gum disease in its tracks, patients with severe gum disease may need recurring treatments every three to six months.
+If you are concerned about advanced gum infections, contact our office to take your first step toward a healthy smile!

 More to Explore